 When implementing a bonus plan, it is important to properly create a plan so that it has the intended benefit for both the employee and your organization.
 Let’s take a closer look at things to look for when implementing a sign-on bonus plan.

 First, you will need to determine your why.
 Your why is your purpose, it serves as the point of reference.

 2. Outline Goals

 Outline clear goals ahead of time.
-Be specific, ensure that the goals are measurable, achievable, result focused and time bound (SMART Goals).
+Be specific, ensure that the goals are measurable, achievable, result-focused, and time-bound (SMART Goals).

 3. Think Like a Marketer

-Adopt marketing strategy to amplify your brand and its message.
+Adopt a marketing strategy to amplify your brand and its message.
 The right marketing strategies can help you attract talent, boost employee morale and, in turn, encourage your current employees to become your biggest brand advocates.